American Institute of Architecture Students: Growth and prosperity

 The 1991–1992 officers, president Lynn N. Simon (University of Washington) and vice president Kevin P. McGillycuddy (Washington-Alexandria Center), emphasize a devotion to the quality of career counseling and the internship experience.
 Five national directors focus their endeavors on minority programs, affordable housing, women in architecture, community involvement and career options.
 The Five Presidents Declaration (five architecture collateral presidents) proposes a single designation for the professional degree in architecture, that sparks discussion and debate among students, educators and practitioners.

-At the beginning of the 1992–1993 term the officers and staff work to make the office's duties manageable while combating a budget deficit.
+At the beginning of the 1992–1993 the term the officers and staff work to make the office's duties manageable while combating a budget deficit.
 But there is continued development when the office produces a new handbook for each chapter to use on the local level, while the 1992–1993 national directors produce informational documents on career options and environmentally safe resources for the studio, and a video on women in architecture.
 A new system of regional coordinators is also set into place, the AIAS Long Range Plan is developed into a finished document, and the Sustainability Declaration is finalized for adoption by the four other collateral organizations.
 The membership is at 7,520.

-1993–1994 president Garen D. Miller (Drury College) and vice president Christine A. Malecki (Carnegie Mellon University) hire former AIAS vice president Irene Dumas Tyson as executive director.
+In 1993–1994 president Garen D. Miller (Drury College) and Vice president Christine A. Malecki (Carnegie Mellon University) hire former AIAS vice president Irene Dumas Tyson as executive director.
 The Council of Presidents (COP) votes to double individual dues with a goal to maintain a high membership level.
 Indeed, the 1993–1994 membership grew to 8,025.
 The AIAS enters the information highway with an e-mail address, involvement on the AIAOnline network, and develops of an all-electronic design competition.
 The COP approves a historic policy of the AIAS, requiring all speakers invited to AIAS events to verify that they pay their interns legally-mandated wages (still required of all AIAS speakers today).
 Following the lead of the AIAS, the board of directors of the Association of Collegiate Schools of Architecture (ACSA) and the AIA adopt similar policies.

 At the 1995 Grassroots conference the Council of Presidents is offered three options for membership dues: $12 (the fee at the time), $24 or $36.
 Taking the appropriate action, the COP votes to triple the dues to $36/school year.
 Unfortunately, the consequence of this action is 42% drop in membership to 3,980 members, however, 85% of the chapters remain active.
 The AIAS enters its 40th year with decreased membership, but with leaders determined to re-grow the organization.